 In the end of the last novella of The Stranger by Max Frei, the car that brought the heroes home falls apart.
 Max has just learned that magical cars have no inherent speed limit and drives it far faster than the chassis or the roads were designed for.
 For hundreds of kilometres.
 The scene may have been a nod to The Blues Brothers, which gave the trope image.

-From The Dresden Files, you have ghouls, who are man-eating cheap muscle for the supernatural world.
+Ghouls, are man-eating cheap muscle for the supernatural world.
 The novel White Night had a pack of "Ice Age" ghouls who were bigger and stronger, fiercer and more bloodthirsty.
 They even looked a lot meaner.
 And they could stand up to gunshots and evisceration with no problem, and they even reassembled themselves after being dismembered.
 The solution?
 Disintegrating them worked out pretty well, though it was hard enough to do it to one, so killing them en masse needed high explosives.
 Lotsof high explosives.